benlk/columbus-data-breach/index.markdown

 <iframe class="width-full" style="aspect-ratio: 16/9;" src="https://www.youtube-nocookie.com/embed/3d1_lIZADGg" title="YouTube video player" frameborder="0" allow="encrypted-media" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-The City of Columbus offers free credit reporting via Experian to adults and minors with Social Security Numbers, and sole-proprietor businesses operating under an SSN instead of an EIN.[^9]
+The City of Columbus offers two years of free credit reporting via Experian to adults and minors with Social Security Numbers,[^12] and to sole-proprietor businesses operating under an SSN instead of an EIN.[^9]

-<a class="usa-button usa-button--secondary" href="https://www.columbus.gov/Services/Cybersecurity">Visit Columbus.gov for more information</a>
+<a class="usa-button usa-button--secondary" href="https://www.columbus.gov/cyber">Enroll at Columbus.gov/cyber</a>

+You must enroll by November 29, 2024 to take advantage of this free offer.

+The City says that other ways you can protect yourself include:[^12]

+- Change your passwords.
+- Monitor your bank accounts and credit cards for unusual activity.
+- Request a free credit report at [annualcreditreport.com](https://www.annualcreditreport.com/) or 1-877-322-8228.
+- Never give out personal information over the phone, email or by text.
+- Do not reply to emails asking for money or click on links you don’t recognize.
+- If you receive a weird email or text message from someone, contact them via another means such as calling them.[^9]

 ## How can I check if my data was included in the leak?

 The hacking group which copied the data, Rhysida, says that they stole approximately 6.5 terabytes of data, of which they have released about 45 percent on their dark web site.
 Rhysida's website is accessible to anyone with a TOR web browser.[^2]

 > “It doesn’t take any sophistication or vast technical knowledge to access that,” [[Electronic Frontier Foundation](https://eff.org) Free Speech and Transparency Litigation Director Aaron Mackey] said.
 “You can actually use a Google search to download a browser called Tor, which stands for ‘the onion router,’ and it allows you to actually access a lot of this material online.
 So it’s as sophisticated as downloading an app on your phone.” [^10]

+Whether or not your data was included in the lead, you can still sign up for the two years of free credit monitoring.

 ## What was stolen? {#stolen}